Suhaib-Hilal/Suhaib-Hilal/README.md

 # Hi 👋, I'm Suhaib Hilal!

 ## Glad to see you here! ![visitors](https://visitor-badge.glitch.me/badge?page_id=_suhaib_.visitor-badge)
-I'm a Middle School Student and a beginner Python Developer.
+I'm a High School Student and an intermediate Python Developer.

 As a developer, I love discovering new ideas and creating new cool stuff.<br>
 I enjoy watching TV Shows.